Dry eyes

 What can be done about it

-• Advice for (minor) behavioral modifications
+• Advice for (minor) behavioral adjustments

 • Artificial tears (drops, gel or ointment)